-The Owner's Manual has been read and is understood.
-Failure to understand the manual can cause either poor performance or injury.

-Safety glasses and respiratory protection.

-The power source has been disconnected before servicing or changing knives.
-You are wearing footwear that does not slip.
+- ❖ The Owner's Manual has been read and is understood.
+Failure to understand the manual can cause either poor performance or injury. - ❖ Safety glasses and respiratory protection are being worn. - ❖ The power source has been disconnected before servicing or changing knives. - ❖ You are wearing footwear that does not slip.
 This will help you keep proper footing and balance.
-Always stand beside the machine, never in the way of the infeed/outfeed areas.

-The switch is off before plugging in machine.

-Knives are kept sharp and clean.

-All tools are grounded.
+Always stand beside the machine, never in the way of the in-feed or out-feed areas. - ❖ The switch is off before plugging in machine. - ❖ The knives are kept sharp and clean. - ❖ The machine is kept lubricated. - ❖ All tools are grounded.
 If an adapter is used to accommodate a two-prong receptacle, it must be attached to a known ground.
-Do not alter the plug.
-The guards are secured and in working order.

-All adjusting keys and wrenches have been removed before starting.
-The stock has been checked for loose knots, nails, and foreign matter.
-The machine is in, and has been stored in, a dry, clean, well-lit area.
+Do not alter the plug. - ❖ The guards are secured and in working order. - ❖ All adjusting keys and wrenches have been removed before starting. - ❖ The stock has been checked for loose knots, nails, and foreign matter. - ❖ The machine is in, and has been stored in, a dry, clean, well-lit area.